 - Oklahoma State Department of Education (OSDE) work groups received advanced formative assessment professional learning sessions from CSAI content consultants, supported by SC3, in November 2016.
-OSDE then facilitated educator teams in incorporating formative assessment into curriculum frameworks and model lessons for new English language arts (ELA) and mathematicsstandards.
+OSDE then facilitated educator teams in incorporating formative assessment into curriculum frameworks and model lessons for new English language arts (ELA),OK Math Framework and Oklahoma Academic Standards for Mathematics.
 In December 2016, SC3’s Literacy TA Coordinator provided professional learning for the ELA curriculum team using a formative assessment lens to review existing model lessons and create new lessons for OSDE’s website.
 Meanwhile, SC3 coordinators and OSDE’s math team are planning professional learning on formative assessment to support a new statewide mathematics Community of Learners by Fall 2017.
 Find out more information about how SC3 supports formative assessment in Oklahoma Academic Standards Development here.

 - New Mexico Public Education Department and SC3 supported the American Indian English Learner Research Alliance (AIERA) conference in July 2016, where CSAI presented formative assessment practices using a culturally sensitive approach (additional support will be provided again at the AIERA conference in Summer 2017).